Foundations

 Windows

 Windows, by itself, is not natively supported by The Odin Project, or on our Discord server.
 Because many of the tools you’ll be using were written with a Linux environment in mind, you’ll need to have one even if you plan to use Windows as your development OS.
-If you are currently using Windows you can use one of the following options to create your development environment:
+If you are currently using Windows, you can use one of the following options to create your development environment (we provide full step-by-step instructions for these options in the next lesson):

 • A VirtualBox Virtual Machine